microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/pnpm_lockfile.md

 With Rush, the lockfile is stored in `common/config/rush/pnpm-lockfile.yaml`.
 During installation, it gets copied to `common/temp/` where the workspace installation occurs.

-If you're using a PNPM workspace without Rush, the `pnpm-lockfile.yaml` is stored in the repository root folder, next to your `pnpm-workspace.yaml` file.
+If you're using a PNPM workspace without Rush, then `pnpm-lockfile.yaml` is instead stored in your repository's root folder, next to your `pnpm-workspace.yaml` file.

 > **Two different meanings of "lockfile"**
 >